garrandall/popular-music-data/tracks/hang-on-sloopy-the-mccoys.md

 (Sloopy, hang on)

-Sloopy lives in a very bad part of town (Ooh, ooh, ooh, ooh) And everybody, yeah, tries to put my Sloopy down (Ooh, ooh, ooh, ooh) Sloopy, I don't care what your daddy do (Ooh, ooh, ooh, ooh) 'Cause you know, Sloopy, girl, I'm in love with you (Ooh, ooh, ooh, ooh)
+Sloopy lives in a very bad part of town (Oh, oh, oh, oh) And everybody, yeah, tries to put my Sloopy down (Oh, oh, oh, oh) Sloopy, I don't care what your daddy do (Oh, oh, oh, oh) 'Cause you know, Sloopy, girl, I'm in love with you (Oh, oh, oh, oh)

 And so I sing out